 |

-could have taken a hundred pictures a day just showing the play
+have taken a hundred pictures a day just showing the play of the

 Sometimes I would just sit in wonder, telling myself "I did